Itinerary for your Magpie River Adventure

-We pack a lot into our 9-day white water rafting vacation.
+We pack a lot into your 9-day Quebec whitewater rafting vacation.

 Day 1 - Arrival in Sept-Îles and welcome meeting

-You’ll be greeted at the airport and brought to the seaside Chateau Arnaud Hotel.
+Welcome to the Côte-Nord (Quebec’s north shore).
+Your guides will meet you at the airport and we’ll bring you to the seaside Chateau Arnaud Hotel.
 You’ll have free time until 6:30 p.m. to explore Sept-Îles.
-At 6:30 we have a kickoff cocktail and go over how to pack your drybags.
+At 6:30 we have a kickoff meeting and go over how to pack your drybags.

 - awesome pub fare with Quebec microbrew beers

 - high-end steaks and seafood (lobster, crab, scallops, shrimp are all fished locally),

 - or the Quebec chip-stand classic: poutine and milkshakes.